 Being a territorial animal there are many signals of his activities which are used to locating it in the vast stretches of the wilderness.
-Overt search for mate results in vocalization and scent marking which fetches the elusive animal into the open.
+Overt search for mate results in vocalisation and scent marking which fetches the elusive animal into the open.
 When the tiger trudges on the soft jungle roads he creates pug mark impression which are used to trace his movements.

 Resounding roars are as a result of defending his territory and warning to trespassing males.
 There are definite territorial patterns a male tiger creates in the prime habitat, a dominant one will keep his territory in control for a long breeding cycles till he is pushed out by another more powerful tiger.
 The theory of natural selection applies here the best and prime ecosystems are held by the most powerful for effective breeding.

 Being carnivores, big cats limit the population of herbivores and hence the latter have developed a protective mechanism in order to sustain their numbers.
-Most of the consumers are gregarious by nature and have developed effective vocalization in order to warn a predators presence.
+Most of the consumers are gregarious by nature and have developed effective vocalisation in order to warn a predators presence.
 Silence, elusiveness and speed all act as barrier to over hunting by predators.
 The defensive mechanism also result in breeding success.

 The alarm cry is a tactical feature of large herbivores specially the deer, peacock and langurs.
 These are the most alert creatures in the forest and numerous as well.

 Taking into note the offensive and defensive signals the big cats can be located in their natural surroundings.
 Certain stress factors also results in tracing these animals.
-Shortage of prey and water localizes these predators and they become more visible.
+Shortage of prey and water localises these predators and they become more visible.
 Hence in summers their sightings increases at Kanha.

 For guides and naturalist, experience and powerful sensory apparatus is a must in order to locate the cats.
 By nature leopards are elusive due to the presence of the tigers.
 They have become nocturnal in this reserve and are very difficult to locate unlike the bigger cousin.
 The location can be effective if you have an understanding of these signals else you have to rely on chance.